Introducing… ETSI’s Technical Committee: CYBER

 TR 103 303 reviews roles and subsequent measures for the protection of Critical Infrastructure, where the Critical Infrastructure in whole or in part is composed of technologies using cybersecurity mechanisms.
 The resulting measures and processes for Critical Infrastructure Protection (CIP) are defined and relevant mechanisms to be implemented are identified.

 ETSI creates standards that are driven by industry need.
-In 2017, ETSI published a Technical Report (ETSI TR 103 421) that recommended providing standards-based solutions to the evolving needs of industry, networks and middleboxes.
-Middleboxes are a crucial part of network function and defence today, whether you call them proxies, middleboxes, firewalls or intrusion detection systems.
+Since 2017, CYBER identified that Middleboxes are a crucial part of network function and defence, whether you call them proxies, middleboxes, firewalls or intrusion detection systems.

 MSP allows proxies access to only the parts of the data that they need, controls whether the data can be modified or not, gives the client and server visibility of what the proxies are doing, and protects proxies from malicious clients or servers.
 MSP gives improvements to overall system security compared to usage of a traditional MITM proxy and enables new scenarios to be supported that were traditionally unavailable.